jeetsukumaran/vim-buffergator/README.txt

     - You can use "t" to open the currently selected buffer in new tab ("42t" will do the same, but will select buffer number 42).

+To reduce strain on muscle-memory, the following Ctrl-P keymaps are also
+supported:

+   - <C-V> : open in new vertical split
+   - <C-S> : open in new horizontal split
+   - <C-T> : open in new tab

 Other key maps allow you to jump to a target buffer in an open window/split/tab page if it is already active there instead of creating a new window.
 Minimal management of buffers (wiping/dropping) are also provided.